maurochiozzi/age-of-dimap/README.md

 # age-of-dimap
-Projeto do jogo do minicurso ministrado pelo PET-CC
+Projeto do jogo do minicurso ministrado pelo PET-CC.